It’s been years since the last theatrical Batman spoof movie came

 just be one of my top 3 favorite portrayals of the character.
 Will Arnett once

-again has great charisma in the role, but also looking at this character from a
+again has great charisma in the role but also looking at this character from a

 writing perspective, this film really nails the character better than most live

-internal conflicts, as well as a good reformation story, but he’s also
+action films.
+He’s still broody, and has internal conflicts, as well as a good reformation story, but he’s also

 exploding with personality at the same time, and it’s just a perfect fusion.